Verwood: Stephen's Castle and Stephen's Stone

-Stephens Castle is an Iron Age barrow set in a SSSI site (site of special scientific interest), to the North of Verwood and at the top of an old sand and gravel quarry.
+Stephen’s Castle is an Iron Age barrow set in a SSSI site (site of special scientific interest), to the North of Verwood and at the top of an old sand and gravel quarry.
 It is a Scheduled Ancient Monument.
 The barrow was excavated by archaeologists in 1828, where human remains dating back to the Iron Age were found.

 The Stephen Stone is now well hidden amongst pine trees, surrounded by boggy ground.
 Located approximately 400m north-east from Stephen's Castle, legend has it that Stephen was a local tribal chief of great strength.
 He was supposed to have hurled the 'Stephen stone' half a mile into Ringwood Forest, no mean feat as the stone weighs around 3 tonnes.

 In 1220 Stephen's Stone was recorded as "LE HORESTONE" and there was a boundary point in this area so it could be a boundary stone.

 The Stone is an ancient block of sandstone, placed in a seemingly random location deep in the woods.
 It is not a native sandstone and no other such stones have been found in the area.
 This type of object is known as a 'monolith' - a single massive stone or rock placed as a monument.
-Although it is now laying flat, it is thought to have originally stood upright so its height above the ground may have exceeded 10 feet.
+Although it is now lying flat, it is thought to have originally stood upright so its height above the ground may have exceeded 10 feet.
 This being so, it would be one of the largest stones of this type ever to have stood in Dorset.
 The area is once meant to have been open heathland, with the view maybe extending as far as Hengistbury Head on the coast.

 Lost for many years in the overgrown wilderness, only scattered references to the existence of such a stone were available.
-In 1841, an author recounted a 561 year old testimony speaking of a large stone on the heathland of Verwood.
-In 1993, a prominent sacred site investigator named Peter Knight lead a project to rediscover the stone.
+In 1841, an author recounted a 561-year-old testimony speaking of a large stone on the heathland of Verwood.
+In 1993, a prominent sacred site investigator named Peter Knight led a project to rediscover the stone.
 The site was then cleared in 1994 to allow public access.

 Records suggest that many years ago, the local inhabitants regarded the stone with a sort of superstitious reverence and told long tales about the impossibility of removing it.
-There was meant to be a golden casket buried underneath the stone, and of a belief that "if anyone attempted to remove it, a black bird of dire omen perched upon its top to scare the miscreants."
+There was meant to be a golden casket buried underneath the stone, and a belief that "if anyone attempted to remove it, a black bird of dire omen perched upon its top to scare the miscreants."
 Perhaps the 'golden casket' was in fact a metaphoric reference to powerful supernatural energies that may be accessible at this location.
 For whatever reason, warnings may have evolved to inform people not to misuse the site.